 Latex is temperature neutral, so your mattress won’t trap body heat while you sleep and make you hot (which is common in some memory foam mattresses).
 Instead, latex mattresses will maintain your body temperature at whatever your body naturally sets itself to without the mattress having any influence.

 Latex is quite soft and springy, so it tends to spring or push back towards the sleeper.
 This is great because instead of creating indentations on the surface it pushes back thus increasing life and longevity.
 Memory foam is similarly resistant but less durable in the long run.

 As above, because it pushes back rather than give in slowly, many of the latex models are commonly regarded as the best mattress for a bad back.
 Ones that contain high percentages of natural latex tend to be firm but maintain that springy feel, so when it pushes back towards you, your body is almost lifted and gives a supportive yet plush sensation, which in turn relieves pressure points and reduces joint pains.
 Memory foam mattresses provide back pain relief too by way of pressure point relief but are less supportive due to the lack of springing sensation.

-Due to the rubbery material they are made of, a latex mattress compared to any other types is less likely to sag (if at all), are more durable, and longer-lasting overall.
+Due to the rubbery material they are made of, a latex mattress compared to any other type is less likely to sag (if at all), are more durable, and longer-lasting overall.
 Other mattresses will sag after a shorter number of years especially spring.

 Unfortunately, due to high manufacturing costs, the high price is relayed back to the consumer.
-In general latex mattresses are the most expensive compared to others which follow closely behind.
+In general latex mattresses are the most expensive compared to others that follow closely behind.

 Unlike latex which is ideal for treating back pain, the best mattress for side sleeping is memory foam due to the way foam molds to the body sides contours.
 A latex mattress can be comfortable too but will provide more of a firm surface which may not be the best mattress for overweight people sleeping on their side.